Italy's Best Beaches

 ViareggioTuscany's largest beach town, Viareggio is one of the farthest points south on the Italian Riviera.
 Viareggio is a classic resort town with art nouveau buildings, bustling nightlife and endless food, but it's best known for its wild Carnival festival, a tradition since 1873.
 960 1280

-island-secrets_105_phlegrean_ss_005A woman lounges in a thermal spring at Parco Negombo on the island of Ischia in the Phlegraean Islands.
-This extensive complex of volcanic pools, mud baths and natural sea caves allows visitors to relax and soak up the area’s healing mineral waters.
+Poseidon Thermal ParkTourists come to relax at the Poseidon Thermal Park, a hot spring on the island of Ischia in the Phlegraean Islands.
+An extensive complex of volcanic pools, mud baths and natural sea caves allows visitors to relax and soak up the area's mineral waters.
 960 1280